docker/docs/engine/api/index.md

 ---
-title: Develop with Docker Engine SDKs and API
+title: Develop with Docker Engine API
-description: Using Docker SDKs and APIs to automate Docker tasks in your language of choice
+description: Using Docker APIs to automate Docker tasks in your language of choice
-keywords: developing, api, sdk
+keywords: developing, api
 redirect_from:
-- /engine/api/
 - /engine/reference/api/
 - /engine/reference/api/docker_remote_api/
 - /reference/api/
 - /reference/api/docker_remote_api/
-- /engine/api/sdks/
 ---

 Docker provides an API for interacting with the Docker daemon (called the Docker